devincwilkins/SouthStationSUMO/README.md

 # South Station SUMO Simulation

+## Running the tool
+Run the main.py file to launch your simulation.
+All the logic of the assignment and dispatch itself is contained within simulation.py, including which platforms each line type is allowed to access.
+The user is encouraged to modify this (self.limitedPlatformDict)

 ## Inputting Schedules (/schedules/*)
 Design your own arrivals and departures schedule and input into the schedules folder